 The level of uncertainty is still a major factor when running a large trade event.
 That combined with an shifting events calendar has meant we have taken the decision to postpone Caffe Culture to 2nd - 3rd September 2021.
 We feel this gives us the best opportunity to run the event in the same format, and to the high standards our exhibitors and visitors have come to expect.

-Under current government guidelines, we do believe however that it is possible to run smaller conference style events in the latter part of this year / early part of next.
-These events will be highly targeted with a strict limited attendance, and will include a raft of safety measures designed for an engaging but safe experience.
-To that end we have recently launched CaffeInsights Live which will take place at the Business Design Centre on 18th November, with a second event scheduled for February 2021.
+Under current government guidelines, we do believe however that it is possible to run a smaller conference style event in the early part of next year.
+This event will be highly targeted with a strict limited attendance, and will include a raft of safety measures designed for an engaging but safe experience.
+To that end we have launched CaffeInsights Live which will take place at the Business Design Centre on 23rd April.
 Find out more about this new event.

-The safety of all of our exhibitors, visitors, sponsors, contractors, and staff is of paramount importance to us and over the last six months, we have been working alongside the team at the Business Design Centre who have installed a raft of controlled measures to reduce the risk of transmitting the virus (please see video below).
+The safety of all of our exhibitors, visitors, sponsors, contractors, and staff is of paramount importance to us and we have been working alongside the team at the Business Design Centre who have installed a raft of controlled measures to reduce the risk of transmitting the virus (please see video below).

 However, moving Caffe Culture will give us a better insight into understanding and adapting to the evolving situation in order to deliver an event that all of our participants and the industry expect.
 In the interim, CaffeInsights Live will provide an opportunity to for business owners to update themselves on all the latest innovations and products, in addition to face to face networking with industry experts and suppliers, both old and new.